Vyral/scott-griffin/_posts/2018-05-01-12-things-to-avoid-doing-during-the-loan-process.md

 {% include pullquote.html %}

-**6. Omit any liabilities (childcare costs, private land payments, etc.).** Eventually these will come out, and it’s much better if we know about them up front.
+**6. Omit any liabilities (childcare costs, private land payments, etc.).** Eventually, these will come out, and it’s much better if we know about them up front.

 **7. Buy any major appliances or furniture a day or two before closing.** I know it’s tempting to do so, but if you take on any debt during the loan process, we’ll have to count that payment.
 Even if the payment is interest-only, we still have to count it on the credit report.

-**8. Apply for more credit.** Every new credit pull on your credit will cost you a few points.
+**8. Apply for more credit.** Every new credit pull will cost you a few points.

 **9. Make any large cash deposits (unless you have a bill of sale or absolute proof where it came from).** Cash is a bit of a no-no in the mortgage business.